Porsche Cayenne review

 Aside from the space itself, there aren’t many useful touches, although the luggage area is as well-trimmed as you’d expect from a Porsche.
 If you intend to use the luggage space to its full extent, you may want to pay £260 for a load space management system, which adds floor rails, eyelets and a set of retaining straps.

 The Cayenne is also a pretty good tow car with all models capable of hauling a 3,500k braked trailer.
 Just the thing for taking your GT3 R to track days…

 Porsche’s motorsport heritage, including its numerous Le Mans 24 Hours wins, demonstrates that the brand knows how to build a car that lasts, and this experience has filtered through to its production models.

-While the Cayenne is painted and assembled alongside the Touareg at VW’s plant in Bratislava, Slovakia, final assembly takes place in Leipzig, Germany.
-There, the interior is hand finished, before engineers meticulously inspect each model to ensure the highest standard of finish.
+While the Cayenne is painted and assembled alongside the Touareg at VW’s plant in Slovakia, the interior is hand-finished by Porsche employees in Germany before engineers meticulously inspect each model to ensure the highest standards are met.

 Porsche fared well in our Driver Power 2015 satisfaction survey, finishing in sixth place overall – a position it held the year before too.
 In the reliability category, Porsche owners rated the company 17th out of 35 manufacturers, but for build quality the brand was up in an excellent fourth – behind only Lexus, Jaguar and Audi.